ARM-software/psa-api/doc/crypto/api/keys/policy.rst

     .. summary::
         Permission to verify a message hash with the key.

-    This flag is required to use the key to verify a pre-computed message hash in an asymmetric signature verification operation.
+    This cryptographic-operation usage flag is required to use the key to verify a pre-computed message hash in an asymmetric signature verification operation.
 The flag must be present on keys used with the following APIs:

     *   `psa_verify_hash()`